 Candy as rewards, electric shock as punishment...is X trying to condition us into jailing ourselves in the lab!?

 X smiles as though his joke was very funny.
 Wait...was it a joke?

-New AN (2016-07-13): This story is currently on hiatus as I revise all the older chapters.
+New AN (2016-11-13): This story is currently on hiatus as I revise all the older chapters.
 Updates will not resume until I'm done.
-It is expected that I will continue updating fall of 2016 at the earliest.
+Earliest estimated date for updates to resume is May 2017.